Prescription Opioids & Substance Use Disorder

 Interventions targeting deprescribing of prescription opioids and other fall-risk increasing drugs can reduce falls and fall-related injuries.
 However, reaching high-risk older adults, including those living in rural communities, with falls prevention programs can be challenging.
 The long-term goal of the proposed study is to develop a sustainable program for healthcare systems to reduce fatal and nonfatal falls among high-risk older adults living independently in their communities.
 The objective of the proposed study is to examine how a medication care plan, grounded in established medication deprescribing and tapering frameworks, can be implemented in primary care clinics to reduce prescription opioid use among older adults living in rural Iowa communities.
 Aim 1: Examine implementation of a clinic-based, individualized opioid medication care plan for patient adherence to opioid deprescribing recommendations.
 Aim 2: Identify patient factors associated with patient adherence to opioid medication deprescribing recommendations.
 Aim 3: Describe the acceptability, usability and relevance of an opioid medication care plan among healthcare system administrators, providers (health coach, pharmacists, prescribers) and patients.

-Funding source: UI IPRC
+Funding source: CDC

 OTHER ACTIVITIES: The UI IPRC has worked with a network of CDC-funded injury centers to address the opioid epidemic, has evaluated the effectiveness of Iowa’s Prescription Monitoring Program in modifying opioid pain reliever prescribing practices, and has examined how medical conditions and corresponding prescribing patterns are related to future opioid abuse and overdose among those who receive opioid prescriptions.
 Read more about UI IPRC’s opioid work.

-See blog post: New report: 5 recommendations to reduce overdose deaths in Iowa
+Read our blog post: New report: 5 recommendations to reduce overdose deaths in Iowa

-See blog post: U.S. injury centers fight opioid epidemic.
+Read our blog post: U.S. injury centers fight opioid epidemic.